Jamalianpour/time_planner/README.md

 A beautiful, easy to use and customizable time planner for flutter mobile 📱, desktop 🖥 and web 🌐

 This is a widget for show tasks to user on a time table.
-Each row show a hour and each column show a day but you can change the title of column and show any things else you want.
+Each row show an hour and each column show a day but you can change the title of column and show any things else you want.

 ## Screenshots